minecraftgamedev/teach/static/media/teaching game development.18f533f5.md

 ***

-Teaching Minecraft game development comes in multiple parts:
+Teaching Minecraft game development comes in essentially two parts:

 - You will be teaching the students how to use the Spigot plugin API.
 For ease of use, I made the students install IntelliJ IDEA so that the Spigot library could be easily downloaded through Maven and the Spigot documentation could be easily viewed within the IDE.